RBSC/TinyPSU/Docs/readme.txt

    power supply

  - Use only the recommended external 9V or 12V power supply.
-Other PSUs, especially cheap ones from AliExpress may result in a malfunction of the Tiny PSU and/or introduce interference into the audio and video signals of a computer.
+Other PSUs, especially cheap ones from AliExpress may result in a malfunction of the TinyPSU and/or introduce interference into the audio and video signals of a computer.
 See the installation guide document for the info about the recommened external power supply

  - Use only recommended voltage ratings for electrolytic capacitors.
 Incorrect voltage rating may result in blown or leaked